Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Replica method calculation

-In this section we outline the replica calculation leading to the Claim \ref{claim:Replica}.
+We pass next to establishing the claim.
 We limit ourselves to the main steps, since analogous calculations can be found in several earlier works \cite{TanakaCDMA,GuoVerdu,TakedaKabashima}.
 For a general introduction to the method and its motivation we refer to \cite{SpinGlass,MezardMontanari}.
-Also, for the sake of simplicity, we shall focus on characterizing the asymptotic distribution of $\htheta^u$, cf. Eq.~(\ref{eq:ThetauDef}).
+Also, for the sake of simplicity, we shall focus on characterizing the asymptotic distribution of $\mtx{\htheta}^u$, cf. Eq.~(\ref{eq:ThetauDef}).
 The distribution of $r$ is derived by the same approach.

-Fix a sequence of instances $\{(\Sigma(p),\theta_0(p),n(p),\sigma(p))\}_{p\in\naturals}$.
+Fix a sequence of instances $\{(\mtx{\Sigma}(p),\mtx{\theta}_0(p),n(p),\sigma(p))\}_{p\in\naturals}$.
 For the sake of simplicity, we assume $\sigma(p)^2= n(p)\sigma_0^2$ and $n(p) = p\delta$ (the slightly more general case $\sigma(p)^2= n(p)[\sigma_0^2+o(1)]$ and $n(p) = p[\delta+o(1)]$ does not require any change to the derivation given here, but is more cumbersome notationally).
 Fix $\tg:\reals\times\reals\times\reals\to\reals$ a continuous function convex in its first argument, and let $g(u,y,z) \equiv \max_{x\in\reals} [ux-\tg(x,y,z)]$ be its Lagrange dual.
 The replica calculation aims at estimating the following moment generating function (\emph{partition function})

-Here $(y_i,x_i)$ are i.i.d. pairs distributed as per model (\ref{eqn:regression}) and $\theta^u = \theta + (\tscale/n) \, \Sigma^{-1} \bX^\sT (y-\bX \theta)$ with $\tscale \in \reals$ to be defined below.
+Here $(y_i,\mtx{x}_i)$ are i.i.d. pairs distributed as per model (\ref{eqn:regression}) and $\mtx{\htheta}^u = \mtx{\theta} + (\tscale/n) \, \mtx{\Sigma}^{-1} \bX^\sT (\by-\bX \mtx{\theta})$ with $\tscale \in \reals$ to be defined below.
 Further, $g:\reals\times\reals\times\reals\to\reals$ is a continuous function strictly convex in its first argument.
 Finally, $s\in\reals_+$ and $\beta>0$ is a `temperature' parameter not to be confused with the type II error rate as used in the main text.
 We will eventually show that the appropriate choice of $\tscale$ is given by Eq.~(\ref{eq:GeneralOnsager}).

 Within the replica method, it is assumed that the limits $p\to\infty$, $\beta\to\infty$ exist almost surely for the quantity $(p\beta)^{-1}\log \cZ_p(\beta,s)$, and that the order of the limits can be exchanged.
 We therefore define